 If your usually lively spider plant isn’t growing as it should then don’t worry.
 You’re not alone.

-Spider plants (Chlorophytum comosum) are generally easygoing but they do have their quirks.
+Spider plants are, for the most part, easy going and simple to care for.
+But they do have some quirks too.
 It’s not always plain sailing looking after them and things can and do go wrong.

 So if yours has started to struggle the following guide will take you through the main reasons as well as how to get it back on track.